Explore our Teaching English to Speakers of Other Languages taught Master's degree.

 This module is designed to complement the ‘Foundations of TESOL Methodology’ module which principally focusses on developing critical awareness of English language teaching approaches and methods.
 Approaches and methods will be further explored in this module, particularly through actual classroom teaching practice.
 For this, you will plan and design your own lessons in a collaborative environment with input from peers and tutors.
 More specifically, the module involves an action research style project which encourages you to reflect critically through observation and analysis of your own and your peers’ teaching, as well as through the research you do in relation to your own teaching.

-Or Pathway 2 (students with more than two years of teaching experience)
+Pathway 2 (students with more than two years’ full-time teaching experience)

 Innovations in TESOL Methodology